ANLAB-KAIST/KENSv3/README.md

 2. Context management
 You have to manage a global context (usually member variables of TCPAssignment).
-Also, you have to split incomming packets and system call requests.
+Also, you have to split incoming packets and system call requests.
 Use IP address and port number for classifying packets, and pid(process id) and fd(file descriptor number) for classifying application sockets.
 Until here is test_part1.

 3. Handshaking
 Implement 3-way handshaking for connect/accept and
 4-way handshaking for close.
 Until here is test_part2.

 3. Flow control
 You may block read/write calls if you have no data from TCP window or you TCP window is full.
 Handle with read/write and generate/process proper TCP packets for data transmission.
 Until here is test_part3.

 4. Recovery